yt-project/yt/doc/source/reference/configuration.rst

 -----------------

 The configuration is stored in simple text files (in the `toml <https://github.com/toml-lang/toml>`_ format).
-They allow to set internal yt variables to custom default values to be used in future sessions.
+The files allow to set internal yt variables to custom default values to be used in future sessions.
 The configuration can either be stored :ref:`globally<Global Configuration>` or :ref:`locally<Local Configuration>`.